 The Cartwright Inquiry

 A Fortunate Outcome of the Unfortunate Experiment.

 In 2024, Our Health Journeys partnered with Saint Kentigern College in Auckland and challenged a number of students to conduct research into an aspect of the medical history of Aotearoa New Zealand.
 The students, ranging from Years 8-13, produced their research in written, oral, or video format and the top projects were chosen for publication to Our Health Journeys.
-A new project will be published weekly until October.
+A new project was published weekly following the completion of the project, until late October 2024.

+The Cartwright Inquiry